Tisserand's criterion: Definition

-where a is the semimajor axis (in units of Jupiters semimajor axis), e is the eccentricity, and i is the inclination of the body's orbit.
+where a is the semi-major axis (in units of the second body's semi-major axis), e is the eccentricity, and i is the inclination of the small body's orbit relative to the second body.

 In other words, if a function of the orbital elements (named Tisserand's parameter) of the first observed body (nearly) equals the same function calculated with the orbital elements of the second observed body, the two bodies might be the same.

 Tisserand's relation

 The relation defines a function of orbital parameters, conserved approximately when the third body is far from the second (perturbing) mass.